arshsinha22/Netflix-Data-Analysis/README.md

 # Netflix Movies Data Analysis

-This project analyzes a dataset of Netflix movies to derive insights into genres, popularity, and filming trends.
+This project performs exploratory data analysis (EDA) on a dataset of Netflix movies to uncover insights and patterns.
+It aims to derive insights into genres, popularity, and filming trends identify key factors, and visualize the data for better interpretation.

 ## Insights